risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-aws-kinesis.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sink-to-aws-kinesis/" />
 </head>

-This topic described how to sink data from RisingWave to AWS Kinesis Data Streams.
+This topic describes how to sink data from RisingWave to AWS Kinesis Data Streams.

 :::note Beta Feature
 The AWS Kinesis sink connector in RisingWave is currently in Beta.
 Please contact us if you encounter any issues or have feedback.